tuanshaochi/Computer-Visualization/README.md

 # Computer-Visualization

-## Homework of 2022fall of Computer Visualization ,Fudan University
+Homework of 2022fall of Computer Visualization
-## Python